-Lee County continues to maintain Estero Boulevard south of Times Square.
-This comprehensive plan and the subsequent streetscape plan by WilsonMiller contain many suggestions for improving the appearance and functioning of Estero Boulevard, but many would require the consent of and considerable funding from Lee County.
-The Transportation Element identifies many of the costs, benefits, and revenues that would be involved in a transfer of maintenance responsibility.
+Lee County also continues to maintain Estero Boulevard south of Times Square.
+This comprehensive plan and the subsequent streetscape plan by WilsonMiller contains many suggestions for improving the appearance and functioning of Estero Boulevard, but many they may would require the consent of and considerable funding from of Lee County.
+If this consent is not forthcoming, the town could request the transfer of responsibility for Estero Boulevard to the town.
+The Transportation Element identifies many of the costs, benefits, and revenues that would be involved in such a transfer of maintenance responsibility.